astronomer/docs/learn/airflow-variables.md

 ### Using environment variables

-To set Airflow variables via an environment variable create an environment variable with the prefix `AIRFLOW_VAR_` + the name of the Airflow variable you want to set
+To set Airflow variables via an environment variable create an environment variable with the prefix `AIRFLOW_VAR_` + the name of the Airflow variable you want to set.

 ```text
 AIRFLOW_VAR_MYREGULARVAR='my_value'
 AIRFLOW_VAR_MYJSONVAR='{"hello":"world"}'
 ```

+To fetch the Airflow variable in the DAG, you can then use the following methods:

+- `Variable.get('<VAR_NAME>', '<default-value>')`: This method is more secure for fetching secret values.
+However, this method can affect performance because it makes a request to the Airflow metadata database every time your DAGs are parsed, which can occur every 30 seconds.
+See [DAG writing best practices](dag-best-practices.md#avoid-top-level-code-in-your-dag-file) for more information about avoiding repeated requests in top level code.

+- `os.getenv('AIRFLOW_VAR_<VAR_NAME>','<default-value>')`: This method is faster because it reduces the number of Airflow metadata database requests.
+However, it's less secure.
+Astronomer does not recommend using `os.getenv` with secret values because calling these values with the function can print them to your logs.

+Replace `<default_value>` with a default value to use if Airflow can't find the environment variable.

 To learn more about how to set environment variables on Astro, see [Environment Variables](https://docs.astronomer.io/astro/env-vars-astro.md).